software-tools-books/js4ds/_en/data.md

 }
 ```

-JSON is often used for tabular data as well:
+JSON can be used for tabular data as well.
-the whole table is an array,
+The whole table is an array,
 and each record is an object with name-value pairs:

 ```js